The EDI: An Aboriginal Perspective

 In Consultation with Aboriginal Communities and Organizations

 Consultation with Aboriginal communities and organizations is an ongoing priority at HELP.
-We have an Aboriginal Steering Committee (ASC) and an Indigenous Community Liaison Coordinator.
+We have an Aboriginal Steering Committee (ASC) and a Senior Manager, Indigenous Initiatives.
 All Aboriginal specific positions at HELP are held by Aboriginal peoples with strong ties to community (geographical and relational) based processes.
 The ASC continues to guide HELP concerning research with Aboriginal children in conjunction with local Aboriginal community leadership.

 Aboriginal Data and Reporting EDI Results

 Aboriginal-specific EDI data holdings differ from the non-Aboriginal data holdings in one important way.
 While both adhere to the same ethics, collection and analysis procedures, HELP recognizes and respects that Aboriginal families, communities and governance have sovereignty and jurisdiction over their children and, therefore, are the owners of data collected for their children.
-For this reason, HELP does not release Aboriginal specific EDI data publicly.
+For this reason, HELP does not release disaggregated Aboriginal EDI data publicly.
 Upon request, Aboriginal data are presented back to community through Aboriginal Education Council meetings, local gatherings, and through invited reporting and briefing presentations with various levels of Aboriginal organizations, communities, and nations.
 Aboriginal data are never released without the written consent of the involved Nation or appointed representatives.

 In order to ensure that data results are understood and not used to perpetuate misperceptions about Aboriginal children, HELP’s Aboriginal Community Liaison Coordinator works closely with HELP’s Aboriginal Steering Committee on the reporting and dissemination process of Aboriginal specific EDI data.
 Community engagement with Aboriginal communities is an ongoing priority at HELP.
 We work closely with school district Aboriginal Education Councils and with community and Nation based governance organizations.